wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.8.4 =
+* Change the way we query FB Events API to no longer grab events that occurred in the past and to no longer limit events to those within the next two weeks.
+* Pro Feature: Events Options - Event Date Range and Event Image Size options.

 = 2.8.3 =
 * Fix: stop outputting br's in img alt text.